By Kathy Short, Updated April 2020

 Refugees huddle in a rubber dinghy as one uses his violin to weave their stories together to give hope.

-Immigration and Refugees Across Time and Place
+Immigration and Refugees Across Time and Place in Nonfiction

 Coy, John (2016).
 Their Great Gift: Courage, Sacrifice, and Hope in a New Land.
 Wing Young Huie.
 Minneapolis, MN: Carolrhoda.
 NF